AnonymousPlaysGR/Discord-Account-Online-/README.md

 # Discord-Account-Online-
 Your Account is Online 24/7

-Paste your discord Token in the secrets
+Paste your discord token in the secrets

+In the secrets type "token"

 And run this code